 (Provided by: Fashion Institute of Technology - New York)

-(Provided by: The University of Arkansas)
+(Provided By: The University of Wisconsin-Stout)

 "The Apparel Design curriculum focus is to help students develop into professionals that will be successful in both the domestic and international market place.
 Fashion design is the development of apparel and textile products that meet the needs of specific consumer markets.
 Students develop an understanding of these needs through the study of consumer behavior, demographics and psychographics."